 Reliable Expert Information on British-German Family Law from International Divorce Lawyers

-When a British-German marriage starts to go south, the smart thing for each spouse to do is to get professional advice early on regarding what the differences would be if the divorce proceedings were carried out in England as compared to the divorce taking place in Germany.
+When a British-German or a US-German marriage starts to go south, the smart thing for each spouse to do is to get professional advice early on regarding what the differences would be if the divorce proceedings were carried out in England as compared to the divorce taking place in Germany.
 Which country’s courts have jurisdiction over an international divorce is rather complicated and sometimes it comes down to who files first for divorce in their “home” country.
 Ideally, of course, the spouses would agree on this issue and settle amicably.
 However, even if they do, each spouse should be aware of his/her rights under English or German law.
 For an overview of German divorce and child custody rules see the English language version of the relevant family law statutes of the German Civil Code (Book 4 of German BGB, i.e. section 1297 et seq.).

 - EU Commission – European Judicial Network – Divorce Germany